rigetti/reference-qvm/README.md

 >>> import pyquil.quil as pq
 >>> import referenceqvm.api as api
 >>> from pyquil.gates import *
->>> qvm = api.SyncConnection()
+>>> qvm = api.QVMConnection()
 >>> p = pq.Program(H(0), CNOT(0,1))
 <pyquil.pyquil.Program object at 0x101ebfb50>
 >>> qvm.wavefunction(p)[0]
 [(0.7071067811865475+0j), 0j, 0j, (0.7071067811865475+0j)]
 ```

-SyncConnection can also initialize a QVM that does not return a wavefunction but instead a unitary corresponding
+QVMConnection can also initialize a QVM that does not return a wavefunction but instead a unitary corresponding
 to the pyquil program.
 This can be extremely useful in terms of debugging and understanding gate physics.
 For example,
 we can examine the unitary for a CNOT operator.